mrelectrolearner/canteraSofka/week2/homework4/Readme.md

 ## Annotations

-Every exercise is solve in an individual package insede the file src using java.
+Every exercise is solve in an individual package inside the file src using java.

 The excersice 4 and 5 share the files Vehicle.java and Garage.java.